 4. Seasonal Deals

 Pay attention to Starbucks’ deals and promotions during the holidays to save money on seasonal favorites and score cheap Starbucks drinks.
-For example, this past holiday season, customers who bought one holiday beverage could get another one free from Nov.
-16 to Nov.
-20.

 5. Free Add-Ons